 Grand Manor - CertainTeed’s Grand Manor shingles are designed to mimic the appearance of natural slate tiles.
 They feature five separate layers, which offer strong protection against severe weather like high winds, hail, and ice.
 Grand Manor shingles are Class A fire resistant and feature both a lifetime limited transfer warranty and wind warranty up to 110 MPH.
 We recommended Grand Manor shingles if you have a steep-sloped roof.

-Carriage House - With its cut corners and shadow lines, these shingles often give a hand-crafted appearance and are best suited for steep pitched roofs.
+Carriage House - With its cut corners and shadow lines, these shingles often give a hand-crafted appearance and are best suited for steeply pitched roofs.
 Carriage House shingles are heavy and feature four layers of protection against severe weather.
 In addition to a Class A fire rating, the Carriage House shingles also feature 10-year SureStart protection, a 15-year algae-resistant StreakFighter warranty, and a 15-year wind warranty up to 110 MPH.

 Belmont - Belmont shingles are another alternative to natural slate tiles.
 These shingles are reinforced with a fiberglass mat, giving it a Class 4 impact-resistant rating.
 Belmont shingles are also resistant to algae damage and include a special sealant underneath the shingle, preventing them from blowing off.

 Presidential Shake - CertainTeed’s Presidential Shake shingles are designed to appear as natural cedar wood shakes.
-These shingles feature two-layers of laminated fiberglass and are resistant to fire, algae, and wind up to 110 MPH.
+These shingles feature two layers of laminated fiberglass and are resistant to fire, algae, and wind up to 110 MPH.

 Presidential Shake TL - The Presidential Shake brand is similar, but these shingles feature three layers of laminated fiberglass, making it stronger, heavier, and more durable.
 Available in six colors like weathered wood, the Presidential Shake TL shingles are a stronger alternative to cedar shakes.